 - Gold represents power

-- 2 pkgs. of Jumbo Cinnamon Rolls
+- 2 pkg. of Jumbo Cinnamon Rolls

 - Pan spray

-- Colored Sugar Crystals in Purple, Yellow and Green
+- Colored Sugar Crystals in Purple, Yellow, and Green

-Begin by spraying a Tube pan with non-stick cooking spray.
+- Begin by spraying a Tube pan with non-stick cooking spray.

-Place in the oven and cook according to directions on the package of Cinnamon Rolls.
+- Place the pan in the oven and cook according to the directions on the package of Cinnamon Rolls.
+I use the store brand ‘Ooey Gooey’ Cinnamon Rolls from Walmart.

-Cool completely before icing.
+- Remove from oven when done and cool completely before icing.
 Ice using the Icing packets which came in the Cinnamon Roll packages.
 After squeezing all the icing on, use a knife to spread it like frosting a cake.

 I purchased my Sugar Sprinkles at Michael’s for a whopping $1 per package and yes I did use my 40% off coupon on one packet!
-Look in the Wedding supplies or Cake Decorating Supplies section.
+Look in the Wedding Supplies or Cake Decorating Supplies section.

 Scroll Down for Printable Recipe

-Family Friendly Mardi Gras Celebration Ideas
+- Family Friendly Mardi Gras Celebration Ideas

-Family Friendly Mardi Gras Party
+- Family Friendly Mardi Gras Party

 Easy Mardi Gras King Cake Recipe With Cinnamon Rolls